gren-bean/advent_of_code/2020/README.md

 # Advent of Code 2020
-Advent of Code 2020 Solutions in Python!
+- Advent of Code 2020 Solutions in Python!
-Author: Ben Greene
-December 2020
+- December 2020

 ## Welcome
 This Readme contains notes on the key concepts needed to complete Advent of Code 2020.